By Ed Hands, Historian

 By 1931 Easton was certainly a community in need because America was deep in the Great Depression.
 Bill Fenwick, stationmaster at the North Easton Depot, wanted to do something to help his town.
 He and his friends decided to call in the Gillette Brothers, paid fundraisers for the Lions Club, for a meeting at the Minnetonka Restaurant on September 16th.
 The Minnetonka was centrally located at the junction of Belmont and Washington Street, and it was hoped the meeting would attract men from all over town.

 At the time there were only six Lions Clubs in southeastern Massachusetts.
 The Gillette Brothers probably summed up the mission of the Lions with the club’s motto, “We Serve.”
 From the start the Lions have been a service organization not a fraternal, religious or political group.
 The club prefers no religion, yet it encourages every member to play a role in their church.
 The club doesn’t prefer one political group, but it encourages members to pursue their duties as citizens.
 Of course, the Gillette Brothers mentioned Helen Keller and becoming Knights of the Blind.
 Whatever the brothers said 21 men signed up as charter members.
-Sponsored by the Attleboro Lions, Easton received its charter on October 1, 1931 at the Minnetonka.
+Sponsored by the Attleboro Lions, Easton was chartered on September 16, 1931, by Lions Clubs Intentional at the Minnetonka.
 The program opened with the singing of “America,” a song that still opens every Lions meeting.

 The club members decided to focus on three things: bettering education, improving public health, and fighting poverty.
 This decision should come as no surprise since four of the original members were either doctors or dentists, and three more were educators including the Superintendent of Schools and the Principal of Oliver Ames.
 Two other members owned restaurants and two were grocery owners so they were well aware of the food problems of Easton residents.